duetds/date-picker/README.md

 npm install @duetds/date-picker
 ```

-Before you can use this Web Component in Angular, you must import and add Angular’s `CUSTOM_ELEMENTS_SCHEMA`.
+Before you can use Duet Date Picker in Angular, you must import and add Angular’s `CUSTOM_ELEMENTS_SCHEMA`.
 This allows the use of Web Components in HTML markup, without the compiler producing errors.
 The `CUSTOM_ELEMENTS_SCHEMA` needs to be included in any module that uses custom elements.
 Typically, this can be added to `AppModule`:

 ```js
 // ...